The In-situ Origins of Dwarf Stellar Outskirts in FIRE-2: Results

 \rrr{We first consider the massive FIRE-2 galaxy; \autoref{f:hzevolution} demonstrates that the star particles in this galaxy show a negligible change in vertical scale height between $\rm z=z_{form}$ and $\rm z=0$.
-We exclude star particles with ages greater than 10 Gyr for the massive galaxy in this figure, as these stars are expected to be dominated by ex-situ stars (see \autoref{f:migration}) and the majority of the massive FIRE-2 thick disks are assembled at times more recent than 10 Gyr \citep{yu2021}.
 This lack of scale height evolution is consistent with the results of \cite{yu2021}, who find that the thick disks in these massive galaxies are formed as thick disks from birth, rather than from stellar displacement after formation.
 If, however, we turn our attention to the dwarf disk, we see that the $z=0$ vertical scale height is consistently higher than the vertical scale height at formation.
 This evolution is instead consistent with the picture of \cite{elbadry2016}, where the stellar outskirts are indeed formed from the displacement of stars after formation.
 This implies that the dwarf stellar outskirts in FIRE-2 are distinct in formation mechanism from both the mechanisms that create massive stellar halos and massive stellar thick disks in the FIRE-2 simulations.}

 \rrr{